Posted by Michael Finkelstein | October 29th, 2014

 Richard McCarthy: There is so much to celebrate with the rise of modernity: a social contract that delivers remarkable comfort, hygiene, personal safety and social stability in exchange for trade-offs.
 Some of these are reasonable: We juggle personal liberty in exchange for community good.
 However, when taken to ultimate, if not extreme, conclusions, it leads to an unstoppable desire for convenience.

 As a result, we construct systems that obscure the costs of the benefits of safety and convenience: ecological, health, economic and social.
 Here in the heart of the fast world, it is no longer possible to hide the once hidden effects of ecological degradation, chronic diseases, loneliness, and stress.
+To counter stress, games like FM카지노 can be tried.
+Find out the benefits of cake d8 products to chronic diseases and stress.

 MF: How is the fast food craze related to our obsession with fast cars, medical quick fixes, and other forms of immediate gratification?